-Additional assumptions for the Fair Value approach
+Additional assumptions for the Fair Value Based approach

-- 3.14 For the purposes of the illustration of Fair Value approach, EFRAG assumed that fair value of pension obligation is a sum of fair values of its two components i.e. the obligation to pay the contributed amounts together with any returns (or losses), and the minimum return rate guarantee. - 3.15 The fair value of the obligation to pay benefits, assumes own credit risk of Entity X to be negligible.
-Consequently, the fair value of that obligation is measured at fair value of the plan assets (or payable contributions). - 3.16 The fair value of the return rate guarantee calculations derive from Black's valuation model.
-The model requires provision of several rates, which have been assumed at the following levels: - a) Risk free rate at 0.25% this rate is assumed not to change during the term of the plan; - b) Available forward rate at 1⁄2 of the high quality corporate bond rate for each particular year; - c) Standard deviation of the asset returns at 11.76% standard deviation is assumed not to change during the term of the plan.
+- 3.14 For the purpose of the illustration of Fair Value Based approach, EFRAG assumed that fair value of pension obligation is a sum of fair values of its two components i.e. the total contributions made increased by the accumulated returns and the minimum guaranteed return related to the contributed amounts. - 3.15 The fair value of the first component assumes own credit risk of Entity X to be negligible.
+Consequently, the fair value of that obligation is measured at fair value of the plan assets (or payable contributions). - 3.16 The fair value of the return rate guarantee calculations derives from the Black's valuation model.
+The model requires estimating several rates, which have been assumed at the following levels: - (a) Risk free rate at 0.25% this rate is assumed not to change during the term of the plan; - (b) Available forward rate at 1⁄2 of the high quality corporate bond rate for each particular year; - (c) Standard deviation of the plan asset returns at 11.76% standard deviation is assumed not to change during the term of the plan.